hsshih/generate-synthetic-images/README.md

   --use_only_box_mask   Use the bounding box masks to also mask object pixels.

-Sample folder structure for images: data_dir
+Sample folder/file structure for images ([ImageName]_box.pbm files not necessary if not using separate masks for bounding boxes):

+data_dir
 ├── backgrounds
 │   ├── background_0.jpg